ibrod83/nodejs-web-scraper/readme.md

 &nbsp;

-#### "getElementContent" callback and a "beforeOneLinkScrape" callback.
+#### getElementContent callback and a beforeOneLinkScrape callback.

 ```javascript